 The play time is given by the playing schedule and is a relative play time.
-The time stops only at the request of the referee.
+The time only stops if the Referee requests a time outstops only at the request of the referee.
 The teams change sides during the break.
 At the start of each period, all players must be in their own half of the field.
 Each period starts with a face-off at the center mark.
 If the game ends in a draw and a decision is necessary, play is continued with extended time.
 If it's still a draw, a decision is reached with a penalty shootout.